fibo/fibo.github.io/_posts/2026-08-14-agents-workflow.md

 Another way to sync tasks could be using a remote service like GitHub issues or Jira.
 AI clients like _Claude Code_ probably already provide official plugins to connect to those services.

 But also, not every task folder needs to be synced remotely.
 For example I can start working on a Jira story and split it into sub tasks only locally.

+It is important here to keep flexible and adapt the workflow as much as possible to the constantly changing needs.
+For example a solution I found useful for me is to create an "orchestrator" sub-agent, that operates in my `~/Documents/AI_tasks/` folder which is synced to iCloud so I can access it on both my MacBook and MacMini, and it also syncs with an Apple Reminder list named "AI tasks", with simple naming conventions file files and folder in order to connect the task list I can control from my macOS computer, iPad, or iPhone to the agents that are working on different project tasks.
+The idea is similar to the _tasks folder_ described above but it aggregates several projects I am working on.

 ## Conclusion